midlantica/LovelyBunchOfCoconuts/content/quotes/socialism-is-a-philosophy-of-failure.md

 ---
-title: "Socialism is a philosophy of failure"
+title: 'Socialism is a philosophy of failure'
 ---

 ## "Socialism is a philosophy of failure, the creed of ignorance, and the gospel of envy."